Calvin Owens: 1950s: Early career and first tenure with B. B. King

 After high school, Owens joined Leonard Duncan and His Harlem Revue and later toured with the Brown Skin Models Revue.
 He became a fixture at Houston venues such as Sid's Ranch, the Casino, and the Eldorado Ballroom, backing acts including Big Mama Thornton and Big Joe Turner.

 In 1953, Owens joined the band of B. B. King, becoming King's first music director.
 He toured extensively with King until 1957 and arranged several tracks during this period.
 Owens also worked for Peacock Records as audio and recording director, contributing to the label's golden era.

 1960s - 1970s: Session work and regional prominence

 Following his departure from King's band, Owens remained active in Houston as a session musician and arranger.
 He played with Otis Turner's band and performed with numerous blues and jazz musicians including Junior Parker, Amos Milburn, Gloria Edwards, Arnett Cobb, and David "Fathead" Newman.
 He also worked at Peacock Records, helping to develop local talent.

+During this period Owens also recorded under his own name.
+His instrumental recording "The Cat," released with The Fascinators on Houston's Ovide label, was later included on the compilation Texas Soul '69.
+In a later interview, Owens recalled that the piece began as a rhythmic groove before he added horn arrangements and eventually commissioned lyrics for a later version.

 Outside of music, Owens briefly worked at a Maxwell House coffee factory.
 During this time, he honed his skills as an arranger and developed his own musical identity.
 He performed both in large ensembles and smaller groups, leading local combos at clubs and community events throughout the city.
 His playing was recognized for its power and range — "always first trumpet," in the words of guitarist Texas Johnny Brown.